damiencollard/nice-citation/README.md

 The text of the buffer is unchanged, as the colored citation marks make use of text property `'display`.

+It is purely **presentation**: The underlying text is **unchanged**.
+In particular, if you send an e-mail containing a citation, it will contain the traditional chevron marks.

 Standard | Nice citations
 :-------:|:--------------:
 ![Without](images/without.png?raw=true "Without")  | ![With](images/with.png?raw=true "With")